LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 render(() => <Counter />, document.getElementById("app")!);
 ```

-Here's how the list looks like when rendered in the DOM:
+Here's what the list looks like when rendered in the DOM:

 ![For Example](./for-example.png)

 ### Lifecycle Methods

-Most frameworks provide a number of lifecycle methods for different purposes.
+Most frameworks provide several lifecycle methods for different purposes.
 This often leads to a steeper learning curve as well as unnecessary complexity.

 Solid stays truly reactive: it gives you the `createEffect` and signals to build whatever interaction you want.
 However, to simplify things further, it gives you two primary lifecycle methods.

 #### onMount

 The `onMount` method is fired just once in the entire lifecycle of a Solid component.
 It runs only the first time your component mounts on the DOM.
-It's a good place to make any API calls your application needs.
+It's an excellent place to make any API calls your application needs.

 For instance, consider the [following example](https://playground.solidjs.com/?hash=-1837326429&version=1.4.1) that uses the `onMount` method to fetch and render some data: